create3000/cobweb/README.md

 Introduction
 --------------------------------------

 Cobweb is a work in progress.
 The goal is a full standard WebGL X3D browser for all major web browsers.

-This first release of Cobweb implements the full VRML standard.
+For more information and live preview please visit [http://titania.create3000.de/cobweb/](http://titania.create3000.de/cobweb/).